 \subsubsection{DeepSAR and DeepMAR (ACPR-2015) \cite{acprli2015DeepMAR}}

-This paper introduce deep neural network for person attribute recognition and attempt to handle the following two issues existed in traditional methods: 1). hand crafted features used in existing methods, like HOG, color histograms, LBP (local binary patterns); 2). correlations between attributes are usually ignored.
+This paper introduces a deep neural network for person attribute recognition and attempts to handle the following two issues that exist in traditional methods: 1).
+Hand-crafted features used in existing methods, like HOG, color histograms, and LBP (local binary patterns); 2).
+Correlations between attributes are usually ignored.
 The authors propose two algorithms \emph{i.e.} DeepSAR and DeepMAR in this paper, as shown in Fig. \ref{DeepAlgorithms-DeepMAR}.
-They adopt AlexNet as their backbone network and obtain the DeepSAR by changing the output category defined in last dense layer into two.
-The softmax loss is adopted to compute final classification loss.
+They adopt AlexNet as their backbone network and obtain the DeepSAR by changing the output category defined in the last dense layer into two.
+The softmax loss is adopted to compute the final classification loss.

 Although the DeepSAR can use deep features for binary classification.
-However, it did not model the correlations between human attributes which maybe the key to further improve the overall recognition performance.
-Therefore, they propose the DeepMAR which takes human image and its attribute label vectors simultaneously and jointly considers all the attributes via sigmoid cross entropy loss:
+However, it did not model the correlations between human attributes which may be the key to further improving the overall recognition performance.
+Therefore, they propose the DeepMAR which takes a human image and its attribute label vectors simultaneously and jointly considers all the attributes via sigmoid cross entropy loss:

 where $\hat{p_{il}}$ is the estimated score for the $l$'th attribute of sample $x_i$. $y_{il}$ is the ground truth label.

 In addition, they also consider the unbalanced label distribution in practical surveillance scenarios and propose an improved loss function as follows: